‘Sports Illustrated’ Model Samantha Hoopes Dons Tiny Bikini While In A Pool For Racy Boomerang

 The post, which she shared with her 1.1 million Instagram followers, was viewed more than 70,600 times, garnering close to 18,000 likes and over 170 comments in under a day of having been posted.
 Users of the social media platform who are fans of the swimsuit model took to the comments section to praise her beauty and share that they want her on the cover this year.

-“I think it’s time for a cover for you,” one user wrote, paired with several fire emoji.
+“I think it’s time for a cover for you,” one user wrote, paired with multiple fire emoji.

 “Time for a Samantha cover!!” another one echoed the sentiment.

-She shot her 2018 spread in Saint Kitts and Nevis, while she jetted off to Australia in October 2018 to shoot for the upcoming edition, which will mark her sixth year with the magazine, as Sports Illustrated Swimsuit pointed out.
+She shot her 2018 spread in Saint Kitts and Nevis, while she jetted off to Australia in October 2018 to shoot for the upcoming edition, which will mark her sixth year with the magazine, as Sports Illustrated pointed out.